Bronkoknorb/PyImageStream/README.md

     sudo modprobe bcm2835-v4l2

-To permanantely load this module (so that it also works after a reboot) add `bcm2835-v4l2` to `/etc/modules`.
+To permanently load this module (so that it also works after a reboot) add the line `bcm2835-v4l2` to `/etc/modules`.

 Installation
 ------------